Catholic Values and British Values

 • Respect is one of our core values and is modelled by children and staff alike.

 • Fundraising activities occur throughout the year whereby children are able to show their understanding that others may be less fortunate than themselves.
-This academic year children have donated food during Harvest mass, raised money for CAFOD and run Lenten activities for St. Joseph’s Penny.
+This academic year children have donated food during Harvest mass, raised money for CAFOD and Macmillan among other charities.
 The value of giving is reinforced through the RE curriculum and addressed by each year group across school.

 • During physical exercise the children are taught to respect others and recognise that we are all different and unique, holding different skills and talents.
 Children take part in competitive games and competitions and are always encouraged to show respect to other players and the referees.